chadwickmayer/CrimsonDynamos/README.md

-# ProjectRamRod
+# CrimsonDynamos
-The repository for everything pertaining to Project RamRod,
+The repository for everything pertaining to our workout app,